ScilifelabDataCentre/RDM-guidelines/content/topics/sharing-code-workflows.md

 ---

 # Sharing code and workflows
 In the era of [FAIR](https://data-guidelines.scilifelab.se/topics/fair-principles) (Findable, Accessible, Interoperable and Reusable) and [Open Science](https://www.vr.se/english/mandates/open-science/open-access-to-research-data.html), **all research outputs** should be shared and made available to the public.
 This includes the code and workflows produced during the course of the research project.
+This page, while not exhaustive, aims to give an introduction to the topic of FAIR code.

 ## What are code & workflows?